pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 [play.rust-lang.org]: https://play.rust-lang.org/

+Minimizing the source test in this way can yield a good candidate for a regression test to add to the compiler test suite when the bug is (hopefully) eventually fixed.

 But those syntactic metrics of minimality overlook something:
-The end goal here is a better
-*understanding* of the bug: for you, and for other developers who are reading the test case.
+My own end goal when minimizing the code for a bug is a better *understanding* of the bug: a better understanding for myself, and for other developers who are reading the test case.

 {% marginblock %}